Slowbeef: Retsupurae

 Retsupurae is a parody channel formed by Sawyer and Something Awful member Diabetus that focused on commentating over other Let's Play videos in a humorous manner, similar to that of Mystery Science Theater 3000.
 Janine Hawkins of Paste Magazine discussed a Retsupurae video in which they commentated over an ASMR Let's Play video and received mildly negative attention for it compared to their other videos, stating that "much of that discussion and dissent undoubtedly came from ASMR community members eager to defend one of their own, but there are also a surprising number of comments from regular Retsupurae viewers in defense of ASMR and its 'creepy' corner of the Let's Play world."

 Other works

 Sawyer has also written and published articles for Polygon; his article on how Let's Plays have evolved during the course of the Internet was cited in an article discussing the stagnation of the genre by The Washington Post.

 In 2008, he contributed to a fan translation of Policenauts which came to completion in 2009.

 In 2022, he released an indie horror game with a small team called Atama.

-Personal life

 Sawyer has worked as a video game programmer for various mobile phone applications.